Resisting the Voice of the Eating Disorder2 comments

 An Eating Disorder has a loud voice.
 This excerpt is from a journal entry from a 14 year old with Anorexia taken from the book Biting the Hand that Starves You: Inspiring Resistance to Anorexia by Richard Maisel, David Epston, and Ali Borden.

 I ask myself why am I so miserable?
 Anorexia pretending to be me…disguising its voice and imitating mine, answered: “ Because you’re fat.”
 Period.
 Very blunt.
 Anorexia approached me when I was miserable.
 It told me it could make me feel better.
-It told me that my fat was making me unhappy.
-It told me to get rid of the fat and I would feel better.
+It told me that my fat was making me unhappy and it told me to get rid of the fat and I would feel better.
 Basically, Anorexia told me that losing weight would make me feel better, because all of my problems and all of my bad feelings were existing because I was fat and ugly.
 P. 46

 A young woman picked this out for us to read aloud and discuss last week.
 It echoed perfectly with what she was experiencing.
 We had been talking about this certain predicament of the eating disorder.
 She says, “My life is better with the eating disorder, I am miserable without it.”
 She wants what it promises her and this means that when she follows orders, it stays quiet for a while.
 Following orders is hard work and uncomfortable, and this takes a lot of fun out of her day.
 This feels ‘happy’ in comparison to when she is acting in resistance.